trentadosics/Flashlight-PCB/Kit DIY/Instructions.md

 3 steps of 3 seconds each
 Previously, place all the components on the PCB, except for the battery holder
 1. Heat the zone to be solded
-2. Bring closer the tin to the heated area to melt it between the OCB and the component.
+2. Bring the tin closer to the PCB heated area to melt it between the PCB and the component.
 It will work as a glue between them.
 3. Take out the tin and leave the the solder 3 more seconds

 Some tutorials about soldering: